JuliaCollections/DataStructures.jl/README.rst

 Tokens can be explicitly advanced or regressed through the data in the sorted order; they are implicitly advanced or regressed via iteration loops defined below.
-A token may taken two
+A token may take two
 special values:
 the *before-start* value and the *past-end* value.
 These values act as lower and upper bounds